5 Examples of Successful Workflow Optimization

 - Case Workflows: These are more ambiguous types of workflows that don’t have a clear beginning.
 There is a process to follow, but data has to be collected first (as in an insurance claim, for instance).

 - Project Workflows: These vary from project to project.
 But there are systems in place to help the project begin and guide it to completion.
-Each one is a bit of difference, so no two projects are the same.
+Each one is a bit of different, so no two projects are the same.

 - Process Workflows: HR, Procurement, etc. These types of workflows are predictable and recurring.
 Systems need to be put in place to help move them smoothly from start to finish.